jasuarez/recetas/_posts/recipe/2014-10-28-tomato-mozzarella.md

     - leafs of basil

 Pasos:
-    1. (02 min):
-        - Half the tomatoes, pluck the mozzarella and the basil and put the ingredients into a bowl or a deep dish.
+    - 1. Half the tomatoes, pluck the mozzarella and the basil and put the ingredients into a bowl or a deep dish.
-    2. (01 min):
-        - Pour some olive oil and vinegar and sprinkle a pinch of salt over it.
+    - 2. Pour some olive oil and vinegar and sprinkle a pinch of salt over it.
-    3. (finished):
-        - Bon appetit!
+    - 3. Bon appetit!

 Notas: If you like to avoid the garlic, use onions, spring onions or wild garlic instead.